LEO0331/craftfocus/docs/API_DESIGN_REVIEW.md

 - Transaction-sensitive seed/claim/placement workflows use Supabase RPCs.
 - RLS remains the primary authorization layer.
 - Critical mutation functions are resource-oriented in the client service layer.
-- Claim RPCs avoid client-side wallet mutation on failure.
+- Claim RPCs avoid client-side wallet mutation on failure; the current client has no direct-write claim fallback.

 Known limitations: